mongoq/ML-10EUR-Labortage-2023/Teachable-Machine/README.md

 https://teachablemachine.withgoogle.com/train/image ...

-Take pictures, train, download as TensorFLow Keras model, unzip to folder, fix filenames in classify1.py ...
-TODO
+Take pictures, train, download as TensorFLow Keras model, unzip to folder.

+Run:

+python3 -m venv ./
+source ./bin/activate
-Run: pip install -r requirements.txt
+pip install -r requirements.txt

 This will use tensorflow-cpu and will not complain about a missing Nvidia GPU.